brugr9/UEPluginIntegrationTool/README.md

 ## A. Attribution

 * The word mark *Unreal&reg;* and its logo are Epic Games, Inc. trademarks or registered trademarks in the US and elsewhere (cp.
 Branding Guidelines and Trademark Usage, URL: [https://www.unrealengine.com/en-US/branding](https://www.unrealengine.com/en-US/branding))
-* The word mark *nanomsg&trade;* and *NNG&trade;* and its logos are trademarks of Garrett D'Amore, used with permission (cp.
+* The word marks *nanomsg&trade;* and *NNG&trade;* and its logos are trademarks of Garrett D'Amore, used with permission (cp.
 Trademark Policy, URL: [https://nanomsg.org/trademarks.html](https://nanomsg.org/trademarks.html))

 ## B. References